wiadarola/digit-recognition/README.md

-# digit-recognition
+# Digit Recognition MLP

-Deep Big Simple Neural Nets Excel on Hand-written Digit Recognition
+Imeplementation of an MLP from scratch to classify the MNIST dataset using SGD